 Standardized language and intellectual tests should be done if apraxia of speech is suspected.
 Testing for other learning disabilities may also be needed.

-Occupational and speech therapists may help both patients and their caregivers learn ways to deal with the apraxia.
-However, because people with apraxia have trouble following instructions, occupational therapy is difficult.
+Occupational and speech therapists play an important role in helping both people with apraxia and their caregivers learn ways to deal with the disorder.

 - Avoid giving complex directions.

 - Speak in a normal tone of voice.
 Speech apraxia is not a hearing problem.

 - DO NOT assume that the person understands.

 - Provide communication aids, if possible, depending on the person and condition.

 Other tips for daily living include: